-Fish Market (Marché aux Poissons) A real Marseille institution, this small, vibrant market is held on the quai des Belges on the Old Port, where you can buy the catch of the day fresh off the boat - expect red mullet, bream, grouper - and have it weighed and cleaned for you while you wait.
+Fish Market (Marché aux Poissons) A real Marseille institution, this small, vibrant market, pictured below, is held on the quai des Belges on the Old Port, where you can buy the catch of the day fresh off the boat - expect red mullet, bream, grouper - and have it weighed and cleaned for you while you wait.
 This is where local restaurateurs source fish for the day's bouillabaisse.
 Every day, 8am-1pm.

 Just along the Old Port on the quai de Rive Neuve is the equally legendary Criée aux Poissons.
 This was once a covered fish market: "criée" refers to the cries of fishmongers or fishwives promoting their wares.
 Today it has been transformed into Marseille's National Theatre.

 The city's wholesale fish market - Marseille's equivalent of Billingsgate - is now in Saumaty, on the road towards L'Estaque.
 If you are a real pisciphile and must see it, you can get there on the 35 bus.